housework-robot/main/S06_robot_side/S06E07_mushibot_wifi_ws_http.md

      <img alt="Click the secure icon to access the certificate" src="./S06E07_src/img/2_howsmyssl_secure_icon.png" width="48%">
    </p>

-3. The screenshot below on the left side is the manu button linking to the certificate.
+3. The screenshot below on the left side is the menu button linking to the certificate.

 4. The screenshot below on the right side includes the summary of the certificate, and the button to download the certificate.